Create Uniforms & Merchandise that attracts

 If you can't find what you are looking for there, you can browse the catalogues brand by brand at our Brand Catalogue Library

-Keep in mind that we have access to over 30 suppliers, meaning there are a plethora of products to choose from!
+Keep in mind that we have access to over 40 suppliers, meaning there are a plethora of products to choose from!
 In fact our internal system manages over 140,000 sku’s relating to our most commonly purchased items.
 Plus we have access to less common items which we can draw from.
-We also custom design & make from scratch.
-There are always options.

-If you need some help making choices, or if the prospect of flicking through catalogues unguided is intimidating, our staff are happy to put together a selection of styles they think fit your preferences & requirements.
-As always, contact us & we will point in you in the right direction.
+If you need some help making choices, or if the prospect of flicking through catalogues unguided is intimidating, our team is happy to put together a selection of styles they think fit your preferences & requirements.
+As always, contact us & we'll point in you in the right direction.

 House of Uniforms